Cuprate/monero-book/src/consensus_rules/blocks.md

 ### Version And Vote

-The blocks major version must equal the current hard-fork and the vote must be equal to or greater than the current hard-fork[^version-vote].
+The blocks major version must equal to the current hard-fork and the vote must be greater than or equal to the current hard-fork[^version-vote].

 > Vote is not always the same as the minor version, see [here](./hardforks.md#blocks-version-and-vote).